yiuc/starbot/guide/GUIDE.md

 ![choose a command](images/7-choose-a-command.png)

 Now that we've created the command, we need to configure it.
-HipHub is expecting a `POST` request to arrive at `/commands/hiphub`.
+Starbot is expecting a `POST` request to arrive at `/commands/starbot`.

 ![set command url](images/8-set-command-url.png)

 Slack has also provided us with a token specific to this command, something like: `JzRR6hEuh3f749iXY3qEpVgN`.
-We're going to use this to verify the payload HipHub receives is coming from Slack.
+We're going to use this to verify the payload Starbot receives is coming from Slack.

-It wouldn't hurt to choose an appropriate name, icon, a descriptive label and some autocomplete text either—you could make something up, or use the suggestions provided in [HipHub's readme](https://github.com/mattcreager/hiphub/blob/master/README.md).
+It wouldn't hurt to choose an appropriate name, icon, a descriptive label and some autocomplete text either—you could make something up, or use the suggestions provided in [Starbot's readme](https://github.com/mattcreager/starbot/blob/master/README.md).

-### :heroku_icon: Configuring the `/hiphub` command on Heroku
+### :heroku_icon: Configuring the `/starbot` command on Heroku

-We've already deployed HipHub to Heroku, so it's waiting patiently for `POST` requests from Slack, but at the moment Slack's requests are going to receive a `402` (Unauthorized) response.
+We've already deployed Starbot to Heroku, so it's waiting patiently for `POST` requests from Slack, but at the moment Slack's requests are going to receive a `402` (Unauthorized) response.
 To fix that, we'll need to authenticate the bot with Slack, which is easy.
 We'll just use the Heroku Toolbelt to set a `HIPHUB_COMMAND_TOKEN` [config  var](https://devcenter.heroku.com/articles/config-vars).

 ```shell
 $ heroku config:set HIPHUB_COMMAND_TOKEN=JzRR6hEuh3f749iXY3qEpVgN